Loopring/protocols/packages/loopring_v3/DESIGN.md

 Once the block containing the deposits/withdrawals is finalized the operator can call `withdrawBlockFee` to collect the fee earned by processing the requests.

 Because we want on-chain requests to be handled as quickly as possible by the operator, we enforce some limitations on him.
 However, we also don't want to let operators be overwhelmed by the number of on-chain requests.
 The following rules apply:
 - The maximum number of open on-chain requests is limited by `MAX_OPEN_DEPOSIT_REQUESTS` and `MAX_OPEN_WITHDRAWAL_REQUESTS`.
-Anyone can check if there available slots by calling `getNumAvailableWithdrawalSlots` or `getNumAvailableDepositSlots`.
+Anyone can check if there are available slots by calling `getNumAvailableWithdrawalSlots` or `getNumAvailableDepositSlots`.
 - If there is an open on-chain request older than `MAX_AGE_REQUEST_UNTIL_FORCED` then the operator can only commit blocks containing requests like this.
 Priority is given to withdrawals if there are deposit and withdrawal requests forced.
 - The total fee paid to the operator (the sum of all fees of all requests processed in the block) is reduced the older the requests in the block are.
-As a starting point for this reduction the last processed request in the block is used.
-If the block is committed less than `FEE_BLOCK_FINE_START_TIME` seconds afterwards the operator receives the complete fee.
+As a starting point for this reduction, the last processed request in the block is used.
+If the block is committed less than `FEE_BLOCK_FINE_START_TIME` seconds afterward the operator receives the complete fee.
 If not, the fee is linearly reduced for a total time of `FEE_BLOCK_FINE_MAX_DURATION`.
-From then on the operator does not reveive any fee at all.
+From then on the operator does not receive any fee at all.
 The fine paid by the operator is burned (i.e. sold for LRC and then the LRC is burned).
 - If any request that is still open is older than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE` we automatically go into withdrawal mode.

 Current values: